 Taking action for refusal to pay

 We see many situations in which a former spouse ordered to pay alimony refuses to do so.
 If this is the case, we can help pursue the money owed to you through an earnings assignment order, which requires the payer’s employer to provide the necessary funds directly.
 This is basically a form of wage garnishment, in which the money bypasses the delinquent payer and goes directly to the individual who is supposed to receive it.
 We may also ask that the payer be held in contempt of court for knowingly ignoring a spousal support order.

 A reputable family law firm serving Mandeville and Metairie

-If you could use the advice of a knowledgeable attorney when it comes to your spousal support needs in Louisiana, consult the dedicated team at Conroy Law Firm, PLC.
-Our lawyers proudly serve clients in Mandeville, Metairie, Covington and the surrounding areas.
-To get started today, call 985-606-3885 or contact us online.
+Obtain the advice of a knowledgeable attorney to assist you in any dispute over spousal support in Louisiana.
+At Conroy Law Firm, APLC, our dedicated lawyers proudly serve clients in Mandeville, Metairie, Covington and the surrounding areas.
+To arrange a consultation, call 985-606-3885 or contact us online.